davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-Prior to `1.9.2`, the Apache Log4j API (`log4j-api`) and the Apache Log4j service provider (`log4j-core`) were automatically pulled in by {pivotal-gemfire-name} core (`org.apache.geode:geode-core`), thereby making it problematic to change logging providers when using {pivotal-gemfire-name} in Spring Boot applications.
+Prior to `1.9.2`, the Apache Log4j API (`log4j-api`) and the Apache Log4j service provider (`log4j-core`) were automatically pulled in by VMware GemFire core (`org.apache.geode:geode-core`), thereby making it problematic to change logging providers when using VMware GemFire in Spring Boot applications.

-However, now, in order to get any log output from {pivotal-gemfire-name}
-whatsoever, {pivotal-gemfire-name} requires a logging provider declared on your Spring Boot application classpath.
-Consequently, this also means the old {pivotal-gemfire-name} `Properties` (such as `log-level`) no longer have any effect, regardless of whether the property is specified in `gemfire.properties`, in Spring Boot `application.properties`, or even as a JVM System Property (`-Dgemfire.log-level`).
+However, now, in order to get any log output from VMware GemFire whatsoever, VMware GemFire requires a logging provider declared on your Spring Boot application classpath.
+Consequently, this also means the old VMware GemFire `Properties` (such as `log-level`) no longer have any effect, regardless of whether the property is specified in `gemfire.properties`, in Spring Boot `application.properties`, or even as a JVM System Property (`-Dgemfire.log-level`).